gleneivey/wontomedia/deploy/install-testing/README.markdown

 system.

-In addition, both this script and `wm_install_from_scrach.pl` directly manipulate the Debian packaging systems configuration file for storing default password values obtained by package installation scripts.
+In addition, both this script and `wm_install_from_scrach.pl` directly manipulate the Debian packaging system's configuration file for storing default password values obtained by package installation scripts.
 (This is done so that the install script can install MySQL with a known root user password and without requiring an operator to interact